draios/terraform-aws-secure-for-cloud/modules/services/eks/README.md

 This module will onboard AWS EKS clusters into Agentless scanning.

 The following resource will be created in each EKS cluster:
-- EKS access entry that assigns `AmazonEKSViewPolicy` to Sysdig's IAM principal.
+- EKS access entry that assigns `AmazonEKSViewPolicy` to Sysdig's IAM principal
+- IAM role that grants Sysdig permissions to pull ECR images

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements